-1.6 Training guide for PHEM trainees
+6. Training guide for PHEM trainees

 The complete guide for trainees in Pre-hospital Emergency Medicine (PHEM) is available through the Royal College of Surgeons of Edinburgh examinations and IBTPHEM websites.
-The guide is called 'Sub-specialty training in PHEM curriculum assessment system'.
+The guide is called 'Sub-specialty training in PHEM.
+Curriculum, syllabus and Assessment System'.

-1.7 Examination preparation resources
+7. Examination preparation resources